Kitware/dive/docs/Annotation-QuickStart.md

 [Track Annotations](#track-annotations) - How to quickly create track annotations for a video or image sequence

 * [Interpolation Mode](#interpolation-mode) - fastest and easiest way to generate track annotations
-* [Advance Frame](#advance-frame) - This mode keeps you editing the same track while automatically advancing the frame each time a detection is drawn.
+* [Advance Frame Mode](#advance-frame) - This mode keeps you editing the same track while automatically advancing the frame each time a detection is drawn.
 In most cases the interpolation mode will be preferred.

 [Polygon Annotations](#polygon-annotations)